dannywillems/openmina/website/README.md

-# Rust Node Documentation Website
+# Mina Rust Node Documentation Website

-This directory contains the Docusaurus-based documentation website for the Rust node.
+This directory contains the Docusaurus-based documentation website for the Mina Rust Node.

 ## Quick Start